jeremyyeo/the-hitchhikers-guide-to-dbt/snapshot-duplicates/README.md

 > Following examples are on Snowflake but same concept should apply across different datawarehouses/databases.

+### Rule of thumb

+The responsiblity of dbt is to send the same exact SQL query everytime for a snapshot for the same SQL + Jinja (snapshot configuration) you have in your project.
+If you see that dbt is sending the same exact SQL query from one run to the next, but yet you have duplicates - then this is most likely not a dbt bug.
+If you do see that the queries are different everytime for the same SQL + Jinja (snapshot configuration), then it could be a dbt bug.

 ### The unique key is not unique

 https://docs.getdbt.com/docs/build/snapshots#ensure-your-unique-key-is-really-unique